Magazine lists are built to flatter a story.

 Why it matters

-The old post was reacting to something real.
+The old post was reacting to something visible.

 Jewish names do recur in the history of modern American entrepreneurship, especially in finance, media, and technology.
 It is not embarrassing to notice that.
 What matters is how you handle the observation.